 Becoming a Police Officer is a long and drawn out process.
 But it's necessary.
-Every police department wants to ensure that when they're recruiting, they get the best possible candidates.
+Every department wants to ensure that when they're recruiting, they get the best possible candidates.

-Every department would have a police force filled with "Tackleberries" (For those of you who are too young to remember, he's a character from the "Police Academy" movies)
+Every department would have a force filled with "Tackleberries" (For those of you who are too young to remember, he's a character from the "Police Academy" movies)

-At the Police recruitment stage, departments are looking for mature, level headed people who are honest and sincere.
+At the recruitment stage, departments are looking for mature, level headed people who are honest and sincere.

 People who can be trusted to do the "right thing", and who will serve the community as best they can.